 Can I Use an Adapter at a Campground Power Pedestal?

-It’s important to know, however, that even with an adapter, 30-amp RV service will only receive the 3,600 Watts of power it can handle.
-So, if you use a 30-amp adapter with a 50-amp RV, you’ll still be limited to 3,600 Watts of power.
+You can (and sometimes may need to) use an adapter for your RV, depending on the power supplied at the power pedestal or home where you’re plugging in.
+It’s important to know, however, that even with an adapter, 30-amp RV service will only supply a maximum of 3,600 Watts.
+So, if you use a 30-amp adapter with a 50-amp RV, you’ll still be limited to 3,600 Watts.

-The same, of course, is true if you’re using a lower power extension cord.
-(See the RV adapter section of our RV power cord post for further details on adapters.)
+The same, of course, is true if you’re using a lower-power extension cord (see the RV adapter section of our RV power cord post for further details on adapters).

-We regularly use dogbone adapters and we consider them to be necessary RV electrical supplies for every RVer’s toolkit.
+We regularly use dogbone adapters, and we consider them to be necessary RV electrical supplies for every RVer’s toolkit.

 To connect a 50A RV to a 30A outlet: